Futures (album): Production

 Jimmy Eat World regrouped sometime after and wrote "Work", "Pain", "Polaris", and "23".
 The band had been working with Trombino for around 10 years and wanted to see what ideas another producer would suggest.
-Bassist Rick Burch said they felt it was too soon to work on an album, having spent a considerable amount of time touring Bleed American, suggesting that they should have taken a six month break.
-The members had liked albums by the different acts that producer Gil Norton had previously produced, such as the Pixies, The Distillers, and Dashboard Confessional.
+Bassist Rick Burch said they felt it was too soon to work on an album, having spent a considerable amount of time touring Bleed American, suggesting that they should have taken a six-month break.
+The members had liked albums by the different acts that producer Gil Norton had previously produced, such as the Pixies, the Distillers, and Dashboard Confessional.
 Lind said that while Trombino was able to handle recording, mix and be a producer, Norton preferred to focus his efforts on the production.
 He added that Norton's long career producing aided the band's direction.
 Norton spent two days at the band's own studio, where they showed him demos they had done.
 Norton enjoyed the demos and was enlisted by the band to produce their next album.
 Pre-production started and lasted for a month before recording sessions began in February 2004 at Cello Studios in Los Angeles.

 When they entered the studio, they had accumulated about 30 tracks to work with; Norton and engineer David Schiffman were assisted by Jason Grossman and Steven Rhodes.
 The drum parts and a few basic tracks were completed over the course of three weeks.
 Drummer Zach Lind said he fell into the habit of doing simple drum patterns during the making of Clarity and Bleed American, but Norton pushed Lind to challenge himself.
-Sessions then moved to home studio of Harvey Moltz, a friend of the band, in Tucson, Arizona, where most of the album was recorded.
+Sessions then moved to the home studio of Harvey Moltz, a friend of the band, in Tucson, Arizona, where most of the album was recorded.
 Adkins said the group simply wanted a change of scenery from California, as Tucson helped them work without distractions; guitars and vocals were done there.
-During the course of the sessions, they band recorded up to 9 or 10 versions of each track.
+During the course of the sessions, the band recorded up to 9 or 10 versions of each track.

 Additional recording was done by the band at Tempe Studio in Tempe, Arizona, where they recorded vocals.
 Strings were recorded at Oceanway Studios in Los Angeles with Jake Davies, who was assisted by Greg Burns.
 Rich Costey and Davies acted as additional engineers; the latter also did digital editing.
 While recording strings for "Drugs or Me", there were 30 minutes remaining for the session.
 Davies transcribed a synthesizer placeholder part for "23" into string notation and had the musicians record it with the time left over.
 Sessions were concluded in May 2004, with mixing taking place from mid-June over the course of a month, with Costey at Cello Studios.
 He was assisted in this process by Claudius Mittendorfer with secondary engineer Dan Leffler.
 Costey mixed "Drugs or Me" at Avatar Studios in New York City with secondary engineer Ross Petersen.
 Ted Jensen then mastered the recordings at Sterling Sound in New York City.